Deuterated drug: History

-The concept of replacing hydrogen with deuterium is an example of bioisosterism, whereby similar biological effects to a known drug are produced in an analog designed to confer superior properties.
-The first patent in the US granted for deuterated molecules was in the 1970s.
-Since then patents on deuterated drugs have become more common.
+The concept of replacing protium with deuterium is an example of bioisosterism, whereby similar biological effects to a known drug are produced in an analog designed to confer superior properties.
+The first patent granted in the US for deuterated molecules was in the 1970s.
+Since then, patents on deuterated drugs have become more common.
+Biochemist and inventor Anthony Czarnik holds multiple patents for using deuterium substitution in drug discovery.